 At the end of this train ride, a vertical train called the Muottas Muragl Bahn gradually takes you beyond the point where trees can’t grow anymore: 2,454 meters above sea level to Romantik Hotel Muottas Muragl.

 Here, I kept taking my glasses on and off.
 I thought someone rolled out a vast photo backdrop from the clouds.
 It was too perfect.

 On one side, you see the valley town of Engadin made of several lakes and includes St. Moritz, the spa destination of the rich and famous.
 If you look around, you see but the neighboring mountains, one even more majestic than the other.
-If it wasn’t a well-printed backdrop, I was probably trapped in laptop screensaver or a postcard.
+If it wasn’t a well-printed backdrop, I was probably trapped in a laptop screensaver or a postcard.

 At Muottas Muragl, you are free to walk around the trail which the melting snow reveals for as long as you can.
 Viewing points are scattered around to help you see nearby summits.
 Day chairs are also left around if you want to relax.

-White wild Alpine flowers which bore the frost on their petals cover your footpath.
+White wild Alpine flowers that bore the frost on their petals cover your footpath.
 A makeshift pool looked like a giant bowl of boba because of the frogs’ eggs.
 These amphibians were working hard in the summer sun.

 It’s a challenge to walk around, so pack a pair of good hiking shoes.
 I wore my Fitbit Versa Lite that day.
 It helped me track the temperature and how well I was doing on my walk.

 Other than that, I was cavalier as I wore a dress sans leggings.
 It was June, and the weather was just at a chilly 19 degrees.
 It was days before a big heatwave hit Europe.
 That’s how I survived.
 Otherwise, don’t try it.